1. Segment Reporting:

 organizational structure as well as differential risk and return of

 these segments.
-Details of products included in each segments are as
+Details of products included in each segment are as

-(i) Aluminium: Hydrate & Alumina, Aluminium and Aluminium Product.
+(i) Aluminium: Hydrate & Alumina, Aluminium and Aluminium Products

 (ii) Copper: Continuous Cast Copper Rods, Copper Cathode, Sulphuric